johann-solo/oliveandmango.github.io/site/content/blog/2021-04-19-white-bean-shakshuka-with-nduja.md

 This shakshuka with white beans and greens calls for many ingredients you most likely have in your pantry already, and some you might need to add!
 Here’s a breakdown:
 * Shallots and garlic : These fresh ingredients bring big flavour to the base of the sauce.
 * Nduja: adds so much flavour and richness to the sauce but feel free to substitute it for Italian sausage with a mix of herbs and seasoning.
 Or leave it out completely for a vegetarian friendly meal.
-* Canned tomatoes: I love to use whole tomatoes with their juices and I usually crush them myself by hand when i add them to the pan, but feel free to used crushed tomatoes or diced tomatoes.
+* Canned tomatoes: I love to use whole tomatoes with their juices and I usually crush them myself by hand when I add them to the pan, but feel free to used crushed tomatoes or diced tomatoes.
 If you notice that your sauce seem quite liquid after its simmered for a few minutes - feel free to add up to 1-2 teaspoons of tomato paste for a much thicker sauce.
 * White beans: Using white beans in this shakshuka adds extra protein and a great option if you wanted to keep this recipe vegetarian.
 * Spinach: I add greens to almost everything.
 This shakshuka is no exception.
 Feel free to use any greens to might have available like kale or chard.
 * Eggs: free range organic, if possible!